dxos/dxos/packages/common/react-components/README.md

 ## Set up the provider

-In order for the project to render correctly, wrap your app with `<UiKitProvider/>` if your project uses `react-uikit`, or `<UiProvider/>` if your project only uses this package.
-Don’t use both, since the former already includes the latter.
+In order for the project to render correctly, wrap your app with `<UiProvider/>`.

 ## Set up theming